 How to Backup MySQL Database using PHP

-There many ways available to backup MySQL database in a file and you can backup database in one click from hosting server.
-But if you want to take MySQL database backup without login to your hosting server or phpMyAdmin, you can do it from the script using PHP.
-In this tutorial, we will build a PHP script to backup MySQL database and save in a SQL file.
+There are many ways to backup the MySQL database in a file, and you can do it with one click from the hosting server.
+But if you want to backup the database without logging into your hosting server or phpMyAdmin, you can do it from a script using PHP.
+In this tutorial, we will build a PHP script to backup MySQL database and save it in an SQL file.

 Perform MySQL Database Backup using PHP